 This course introduces advanced router configuration, advanced LAN switching theory and design, VLANs, Novell IPX, Access Lists, and threaded case studies.
 Topics include router elements and operations, adding routing protocols to a configuration, monitoring IPX operations on the router, LAN segmentation, and advanced switching methods.
-(Prerequisite: CPSC 2830)
+(Prerequisite: CPSC 2830) S

+Course Descriptions CPSC 2850 - CRJT 1060 127
-CPSC 2850/2851 Cisco WAN Technologies 3 credits

-This course also introduces WAN theory and design, WAN technology, PPP, Frame Relay, ISDN, and additional case studies.
+CPSC 2850/2851 Cisco WAN Technologies 3 credits This course also introduces WAN theory and design, WAN technology, PPP, Frame Relay, ISDN, and additional case studies.
 Topics include network congestion problems, TCP.IP transport and network layer protocols, advanced routing and switching configuration, ISDN protocols, PPP encapsulation operations on a router.
-(Prerequisite: CPSC 2840)

-CPSC 2990 Special Topics 1-4 credits

-Special topics relating to various aspects of data processing and computer science.
+(Prerequisite: CPSC 2840) S 2 hours lecture / 2 hours laboratory CPSC 2990 Special Topics 1-4 credits Special topics relating to various aspects of data processing and computer science.
 The course may be repeated for credit with departmental permission.
-(Prerequisite: Permission of instructor)

-CRAFTS (CRFT)

-Craft History is a survey of craft development from the Colonial period through the Industrial Revolution to the present.
+(Prerequisite: Permission of instructor) As required CRAFTS (CRFT) CRFT 1040 Craft History I 3 credits Craft History is a survey of craft development from the Colonial period through the Industrial Revolution to the present.
 This course will examine the craft evolution and scope of application for a variety of crafts in today's society.

-CRFT 2210 Blacksmithing and Foundry I 3 credits

-This is an introductory course that demonstrates the basic techniques of blacksmithing and green sand foundry casting.
+CRFT 2210 Blacksmithing and Foundry I 3 credits This is an introductory course that demonstrates the basic techniques of blacksmithing and green sand foundry casting.
 This course will examine practical application in forming molds, casting metals, handforming and welding from the forge.
+2 hour lecture / 4 hour laboratory CRFT 2220 Blacksmithing and Foundry II 3 credits This course continues to build the competencies to produce the student's abilities for production of useful craft objects.
+Emphasis will be placed on individual expression in the design of marketable products.
+This course will further practical application of metal forming techniques.
+(Prerequisite: CRFT 2210) 2 hour lecture / 4 hour laboratory CRFT 2310 Woodcarving and Leather I 3 credits This is an introductory course that demonstrates the basic techniques of woodcarving and leathersmithing.
+This course will examine practical application in additive and subtractive methods for carving basic wood objects.
+Basic leathersmithing applications for production of wearable leather products will be demonstrated.
+2 hour lecture / 4 hour laboratory able objects.
+Course will further student's skills in woodcarving and leather.
+(Prerequisite: CRFT 2310)